 6. Funny Quip

 Some books choose to leave you with a smile on your face by ending with a joke, or a wry illusion to previous events.
-Often the humour can come through the simple force of understatement, as in the first example (Sam at the end of the Lord of the Rings trilogy) or the contrast of a climactic resolution with a mundane or funny statement very typical of the character, as in the second:
+Often the humour can come through the simple force of understatement, or the contrast of a climactic resolution with a mundane or funny statement very typical of the character, as in this example:

 “The whole Creation was waiting for Rincewind to drop in.
 He did so.
 There didn’t seem to be any alternative.”

 – The Colour of Magic, by Terry Pratchett

 These are final sentences that remind you of the title or key premise of the book, sometimes making a reference to events at the beginning.
 If done well these can nicely bring the theme to the fore at the end of the book, create a nostalgic sense of looking back, or make the reader feel they are in on a joke.

 “It’s like a game.
 Repetitive.
 Even a little tedious after more than twenty years.
 But there are much worse games to play.”

 8. Riding off into the Sunset